flutter/website/src/content/platform-integration/web/faq.md

 ### Why doesn't my app update immediately after it's deployed?

-You may need to configure the Cache-Control header returned by your web server.
+You might need to configure the `Cache-Control` header returned by your web server.
-For example, if this header is set to 3600, then the browser and CDN will cache the asset for 1 hour, and your users may see an out-of-date version of your app up to 1 hour after you deploy a new version.
-For more information about caching on the web, see [this web.dev article][http-cache] on HTTP caching.
+For example, if this header is set to 3600, then the browser and CDN will cache the asset for 1 hour, and your users might see an out-of-date version of your app up to 1 hour after you deploy a new version.
+For more information about caching on the web, check out [Prevent unnecessary network requests with the HTTP Cache][http-cache].

-It is a good idea to be aware of this behavior to avoid breaking users.
+It is a good idea to be aware of this behavior to avoid an undesirable user experience.
-After you deploy your app, users may see a cached version of your app (cached by the browser or CDN) for the duration defined by your cache headers.
+After you deploy your app, users might use a cached version of your app (cached by the browser or CDN) for the duration defined by your cache headers.
-This can lead to users using a version of your app that are incompatible with changes that have been deployed to backend services.
+This can lead to users using a version of your app that is incompatible with changes that have been deployed to backend services.

-### How do I bust the web cache after each deployment?
+### How do I "bust the web cache" after a deployment and force an app download?
 If you wish to defeat these cache headers after each deployment, a common technique is to append a build ID of some sort to the links of your static resources, or update the filenames themselves.
-(`logo.png` would become `logo.v123.png`.)
+For example, `logo.png` might become `logo.v123.png`.

 ```html
 <!-- Option 1, append build ID as a query parameter in your links -->